 - Look ahead to a future where your brine disposal options could change, and plan for those possible changes.

 - Contact Saltworks if you need help with any of the above.

 Start with the Fundamentals: What is Your Water Chemistry?

-Getting the most out of an RO system is easier when equipped with a comprehensive analysis of your water chemistry.
+Getting the most out of an RO system is easier when you are equipped with a comprehensive analysis of your water chemistry.
 This will provide essential information for the design stages, such as your scaling ions, and prepare you for any treatment challenges.
-Take samples during periods of high, low and normal flow and send them to a water analysis lab or to our analysis team to get help understanding the range in your water chemistry.
+Take samples during periods of high, low and normal flow and send them to a water analysis lab or to our analysis team to get help with understanding the range in your water chemistry.

 Stop Fouling & Scaling on RO Membranes Before It Starts

 With your water chemistry analysis in hand, devise a treatment strategy that prevents performance reductions from scaling or fouling.
 If scaling ions are ignored, your RO could rapidly scale or operate at low recovery, leaving performance on the table.
 If you plan for scaling ions, RO can be extremely reliable and optimized for performance.
 There are solutions for removing scaling ions.
 These range from the simple, such as pH control and anti-scalants, to more advanced solutions, such as selective removal of scaling ions and live monitoring of RO-normalized flux.

 Choose an RO System that Can Achieve Your Performance Targets

 Not all RO systems are created equally.
 Many factors can affect the potential recovery in your treatment process, which include: